Après Ski in Flaine

 Also located in Flaine Forêt, Le Diamant Noir is another popular spot with a good happy hour, regular live bands, pool tables and other games.

 For those staying in Flaine Forum in residences such as Le Centaure, Le White Pub is the main place to party.
 This large bar has a British feel to it and serves a wide range of beers, with some good offers during happy hour.
 They often have great live bands playing, and a large TV screen makes it the place to head when there’s a match on.

-If you’re on holiday with the family, head to the bowling alley in Flaine Forêt where you can enjoy a few drinks at the bar while the kids hit the lanes.
+If you’re on holiday with the family, head to the Galaxy Bowling in Flaine Forêt where you can enjoy a few drinks at the bar while the kids hit the lanes.
 The complex is open from 5pm (2pm on bad weather days) to 3am and also has a games room, pool tables and large screens that broadcast live sport.